CoinFabrik/web3-grant/detectors/README.md

 None.

 ### 5. Unused return enum
-We based our analysis for set-contract-storage detection on the [vulnerability example associated to this issue](../vulnerabilities/examples/unused-return-enum/).
+We based our analysis for unused return enum detection on the [vulnerability example associated to this issue](../vulnerabilities/examples/unused-return-enum/).

 For this vulnerability, we were able to produce successful detectors using